Akord-com/akord-js-tutorial/README.md

 # Getting Started with Akord Vaults

-This project is a tutorial on how to access Akord Vaults using a React app.
+A working tutorial on how to access Akord Vaults from within a React app.

 Check out the [Online Demo](http://akord-js-tutorial.akord.com).